zenkj/poormansprofiler/README.md

 sampling 10...
 $
 ```
 68799 is the process id of java program.
-Only runnable threads are sampled, if all
+Only runnable threads are sampled.
+If all
 java threads need to be sample, use jpmp -a 68799.

 ```